lukastay/Lukas-Taylor-Repository/README.md

 ### 2) [Non Alcohol Fatty Liver Disease Dataset - Decision Tree Investigations](https://www.kaggle.com/code/lukastaylor2/fatty-liver-decision-tree-investigations)

-Showed flaws in dataset for machine learning tools due to lack of healthy data for elderly individuals.
-Using decision trees, I showed how machine learning tools will make decisions based on false assumptions if there are such problems with the dataset.
-Also showed how undersampling can solve some problems with imbalanced data.
+Showed flaws in dataset balance explain why other Kaggle users were getting inflated accuracy scores on their machine learning models.
+Also showed how oversampling can fix some of this issue.

 <p align="center">